Company Growth Strategy: 7 Key Steps for Business Growth & Expansion

 Download this Template

-This action plan should contain a list of action items, deadlines, teams or persons responsible, and resources for attaining your growth goal.
+This action plan should contain a list of action items, deadlines, teams or persons responsible, as well as resources for attaining your growth goal.

 6. Determine your growth tools and requirements.